Skip to content

 • Skyward printouts of properly requested student records may be faxed to the district truancy specialist, other district departments requiring information, and juvenile court programs (call truancy specialist to verify which court programs can receive student records).

 • Emailing student records may be done only via Jordan School’s secure email service, MoveIt, which may be found on the Information Systems Gateway on the web.
 This email service provides the encryption necessary to ensure the security and privacy of student information.
 Student records or any personally identifiable information shall not be sent via any other email service.
-Emailing student records is not recommended.

 • In the event of a student death, the family may request the file.
 If this occurs, you may give the original cumulative file to the family, make a certified copy of the cumulative file and send it to the Planning and Student Services Department at the end of the school year.

 • In the event that an out of district student leaves a Jordan District school and the school is not aware of where to send the file, contact the parents/guardians and/or use UTREX to locate the student's new school.
-If unsuccessful, treat the file as a "dead file".

 Note: A diploma, transcript, or report card may not be withheld from a transferring student due to non-payment of school fees (R277-705-8).